zuckerlab/FlowStims/doc/manual.md

 `equalArea` Whether to adjust the diameter of patterns with `nDots` > `1` so as to preserve the same total area as that of single dots.
 Defaults to yes (`1`).

 `rigidTrans` Set it to `1` for a rigid translation of the flow elements, i.e., no "jitter" -- no motion components other than main direction of motion (a constant parallel flow field and no separation force during trials).
+Note: automatically turned on for 0 temporal frequency (i.e. flashed stimuli).

 `sepWeight` Ratio between repulsion force between elements and the force from the flow field -- should be at least around 1.5 for best results, and might need some adjustment for different dot sizes.
 Default: `1.5`